pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 - Field validation: User & password textfields need to be filled and the toogle for Accept Terms and Conditions enabled
 - If enabled, the button will display a message when pressed.

-## Topics related
+## Topics you will learn about

-- Creating a SwiftUI layout
+1.- Creating a SwiftUI layout
-- Declaring UI elements: `Text`, `Textfield`, `Toogle` and `Button`
-- Setting and validating input data from these UI elements
-- Wrapping the whole view for navigation
+2.- Declaring UI elements: `Text`, `Textfield`, `Toogle` and `Button` 3.- Setting and validating input data from these UI elements 4.- Wrapping the whole view for navigation

 ## 1. Layout